FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 Why isn't the syntax for `EXTRA_DOMAINS` the way "everything" works?
 I imagine it's a backward compatibility thing but it rubs me the wrong way.

-Additionally, to change this generating a wildcard cert all of the ENVs need to change...again.
+Additionally, to change this to generating a wildcard cert all of the ENVs need to change...again.

 ```diff
 environment: